Self-supervised neural operator for solving partial differential equations: Methodology

 \subsubsection{Function encoder}

-In vanilla DeepONet and FNO, the input functions, e.g., source term, are represented by a certain number of function values on fixed points.
-It needs further improvements to DeepONets or FNO to handle problems with different computational spatial domains or geometries, since we cannot employ the same set of points to represent the input functions in different geometries.
+In vanilla DeepONets and FNO, input functions, such as source terms, are typically represented using function values evaluated at a fixed set of spatial locations.
+It requires further modifications when dealing with problems defined on different computational domains or geometries, since the same set of sampling points may not be applicable in cases with varying geometries.